lucapette/fakedata/README.md

 ```

 The `enum` generator allows you to specify a set of values.
 It comes handy when
-you need random data from a small subset of values:
+you need random data from a small set of values:

 ```sh
 $ fakedata --limit 5 enum